nodejs/node/COLLABORATOR_GUIDE.md

 wide-reaching impacts) may be landed after a shorter delay.

-For non-breaking changes, if there is no disagreement amongst Collaborators, a pull request may be landed given an appropriate review.
-Where there is a discussion amongst Collaborators, consensus should be sought if possible.
+For non-breaking changes, if there is no disagreement amongst Collaborators, a pull request may be landed given appropriate reviews.
+Where there are discussions amongst Collaborators, consensus should be sought if possible.
 The lack of consensus may indicate the need to elevate discussion to the CTC for resolution (see below).